mozilla/release-services/base/relengapi/blueprints/docs/src/development/auth.rst

         Return a decorator for view functions that will require this permission, and fail with a 403 response if permission is not granted.
         The return value is the same as that from Flask-Principal's ``Permission.request`` method, so it can also be used as a context manager.

+    .. py:method:: can()

+        Return True if the current user can perform this action.
+        This is a shortcut to Flask-Principal's ``Permission.can``.

     .. py:method:: __str__()

         Return the dot-separated string representation of this action.